 From hanging curtain rods to assembling furniture, your drill is the handiest tool in your arsenal.
-Understanding the parts of your favorite drill can help you troubleshoot problems parts and maintain your tool for years to come.
+Understanding the parts of your favorite drill can help you troubleshoot problems and maintain your tool for years to come.
 Although drill models, size and power vary, the basic parts remain consistent across brands and designs.

 Video of the Day